eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 It is not meant to be used by developers in daily life, we assume there will always be a higher abstraction.
 A simple example how such an abstraction could look like is given in the second step with the simplified example.

-### Sender (bare-metal)
+### Publisher application (bare-metal)

 First off let's include the publisher and the runtime:

     #include "iceoryx_posh/popo/publisher.hpp"
     #include "iceoryx_posh/runtime/posh_runtime.hpp"

-You might be wondering what the sender is sending?
+You might be wondering what the publisher application is sending?
 It's this struct.

     struct CounterTopic
     {